Cruise Complaints Introduction

 Stateroom Gripes

 Seasoned travellers know what to expect when booking their cruises.
-They have learnt which are the best locations and also the dud ones to avoid.
+They have learnt the best locations and the dud ones to avoid.
 People are notoriously prone to winging about their staterooms; it’s too noisy, too small, smelly, too close to the lifts – the list goes on.
-If you have a problem talk to the cruise line about it as they will do their best to resolve any issues you may have.
+If you have a problem, talk to the cruise line about it, as they will do their best to resolve any issues you may have.

 There is little doubt that food on a cruise ship is pretty good.
 In most cases, it caters for everyone and there is a dining venue to suit your preferences.
 Nevertheless, there are always some folks who just have to complain about the food.
 We have heard it all – the quality not being good enough, too hot or too cold, too much or too little time between courses and limited choice of their favourite foods.
 Seating arrangements can also cause some folks to be unhappy.